This Vegan Spinach Dip recipe can be made in minutes and used as a dip with fresh vegetables or served on crusty bread or crackers.

 I use a Vitamix blender for all of my recipes because no matter what I’m making, this high-powered blender will produce the exact result I’m looking for.

 What I like to do is place the defrosted spinach on some paper towels and roll it up.
-Then, squeeze it over the sink or even into a jar to save for cooking soups or other dishes.
+Then, squeeze it over the sink.

 Recipe adapted from Dr. Neal Barnard’s book, Breaking the Food Seduction.